Bob Hayes

-Robert Lee Hayes (December 20, 1942 – September 18, 2002), nicknamed "Bullet Bob", was an Olympic gold medalist sprinter who then became an American football split end in the National Football League (NFL) for the Dallas Cowboys (for 11 seasons).
-Bob Hayes is the only athlete to win both an Olympic gold medal and a Super Bowl ring.
-An American track and field athlete, he was a two-sport stand-out in college in both track and football at Florida A&M University.
+Robert Lee Hayes (December 20, 1942 – September 18, 2002), nicknamed "Bullet Bob", was an American sprinter and professional football player.
+After winning gold medals at the 1964 Summer Olympics, he played as a split end in the National Football League (NFL) for the Dallas Cowboys (for 11 seasons).
+Hayes is the only athlete to win both an Olympic gold medal and a Super Bowl ring.
+He was a two-sport standout in college in both track and field and football at Florida A&M University.
 Hayes was enshrined in the Dallas Cowboys Ring of Honor in 2001 and was selected for induction in the Pro Football Hall of Fame in January 2009.
 Hayes is the second Olympic gold medalist to be inducted to the Pro Football Hall of Fame, after Jim Thorpe.
 He once held the world record for the 70-yard dash (with a time of 6.9 seconds).
 He also is tied for the world's second-fastest time in the 60-yard dash.

 He was once considered the "world's fastest human" by virtue of his multiple world records in the 60-yard, 100-yard, 220-yard, and Olympic 100-meter dashes.
 He was inducted into the United States Olympic Hall of Fame.

-Early years
+Early life

 Hayes attended Matthew Gilbert High School in Jacksonville, where he was a backup halfback on the football team.
 The 1958 Gilbert High Panthers finished 12–0, winning the Florida High School Athletic Association black school state championship with a 14–7 victory over Dillard High School of Fort Lauderdale before more than 11,000 spectators.
-In times of racial segregation laws, their achievement went basically unnoticed, until 50 years later they were recognized as one of the best teams in Florida High School Athletic Association (FHSAA) history.
+In times of racial segregation laws, their achievement went basically unnoticed, until 50 years later when they were recognized as one of the best teams in Florida High School Athletic Association (FHSAA) history.

 College career

-Hayes was a highly recruited athlete, and accepted a football scholarship from Florida A&M University, a historically black college, where he excelled in track and field.
+A highly recruited athlete, Hayes accepted a football scholarship from Florida A&M University, a historically black college, where he excelled in track and field.
 He never lost a race in the 100-yard or 100-meter competitions, but mainstream schools of the area still did not invite him to their sanctioned meets.

-In 1962 the University of Miami invited him to a meet on their campus, where he tied the world record of 9.2 seconds in the 100-yard dash, which had been set by Frank Budd of Villanova University the previous year.
+In 1962, the University of Miami invited him to a meet on their campus, where he tied the world record of 9.2 seconds in the 100-yard dash, which had been set by Frank Budd of Villanova University the previous year.
 He also was the first person to break six seconds in the 60-yard dash with his indoor world record of 5.9 seconds.